CrayLabs/smartsim-openmm/README.md

 ## System-dependent settings and driver scripts

-The code contained in `smartsim_md.py` is written to be run on a Cray XC-50 system running Slurm as a workload manager.
+- The code contained in `smartsim_md.py` is written to be run on a Cray XC-50 system running Slurm as a workload manager.
-The code contained in `smartsim_md_thetagpu` is written to be run on Theta GPU, with Cobalt as a workload manager.
+- The code contained in `smartsim_md_thetagpu` is written to be run on Theta GPU, with Cobalt as a workload manager.
+Each MD simulation uses one GPU.
+Since each Theta GPU node has 8 GPUs, 8 MD simulations are launched on the same node, each one using one GPU and 16 CPUs (rank files are generated to bind tasks to CPUs).
+The same holds for CVAE training, where each CVAE is trained on a separate GPU.

 Launcher and system constraints (like the flag used to access GPUs), have to be adapted for other systems.